kevinlindley/DemonCore/README.md

 ## Installation
 1. From maiden:
 ```;install https://github.com/kevinlindley/DemonCore```
-2. Power Off and On to install the new Engine
+2. Power Off and On to install the new Engine.